tale-toul/Harbor/terraform/Readme.md

 #### Remote state and backends

-For the different componentes to have the ability to access data from other components in the project, for example to add the NAT gateway to the subnet defined in the VPC, we have to define a remote state that will be kept in a backend.
+For the different elements to be able to access data from each other in the project, for example to add the NAT gateway to the subnet defined in the VPC, we have to define a remote state that will be kept in a backend.

 The backend used will be *local* which is just the normal local file terraform.tfstate but explicitily declared so that later another element can access it.

+Currently only the VPC creates a remote state that the other elements (NAT_gateway; EC2;
+S3) can read from.

 To define the local backend for the VPC code we add the following code to the vpc.tf
 file: